Knowledge Distillation Decision Tree for Unravelling Black-box Machine Learning Models: Knowledge Distillation Decision Tree

-where $Y_l$ and $Y_r$ are the two data sets corresponding to the left and right child nodes.
-Therefore, the Gain ratio can also be expressed within the framework of Tsallis entropy by introducing a normalization factor with $q = 1$.

-\subsection{Split Search Algorithm}
+{(2) Split search algorithm}

-In addition to the splitting criteria, the split search algorithm also plays a crucial role in the construction of DDT.
-The most commonly used split search algorithm is the greedy search algorithm, which makes locally optimal choices at each stage in a heuristic manner, with the aim of finding a global optimum.
-The algorithm involves the following steps: (a) for each split, searching through all covariates; (b) for each covariate, searching through all values; (c) for each candidate pair (covariate, value), calculating the loss (or gain) defined by the splitting criteria; and (d) identifying the best split by minimizing the loss (or maximizing the gain).
-Although the greedy search algorithm may not always guarantee the global optimum, which is theoretically an NP problem \citep{HYAFIL1976}, we have chosen to use it in our study due to its widespread acceptance and practicality in the field.
+The most commonly used split search algorithm is the greedy search algorithm, which makes a locally optimal choice at each stage in a heuristic manner, to find a global optimum.
+The algorithm involves the steps: (a) for each split, searching through all covariates and their observed values; (b) for each candidate pair (covariate, value), calculating the loss (gain) defined by splitting criterion; and (c) identifying the best split by minimizing the loss (maximizing the gain).
+Although the greedy search algorithm may not guarantee the global optimum which is theoretically an NP problem \citep{HYAFIL1976}, we still choose it for our study due to its simplicity and popularity in practice.